 How Your Income-Driven Repayment Plan Is Impacted by an Income Change

 An income-driven repayment plan can help make paying off student loans more manageable by tailoring your monthly payments to your income and household size.
 For example, income-based repayment (IBR) could be a good fit if you're at the beginning of your career and aren't earning a lot yet.

-Payments on federally-held student loans are paused and interest rates on federally-held student loans are set to 0% through Jan.
-31, 2021, as a result of the Coronavirus Aid, Relief and Economic Security Act.
+Payments on federally held student loans are paused and interest rates on federally held student loans are set to 0% through at least Sept.
+30, 2021, as a result of the Coronavirus Aid, Relief and Economic Security (CARES) Act.

 How to Report a Change in Income to Your Student Loan Servicer

 The Department of Education offers an online tool to help guide you through the reporting process when your income changes.
 Here's how it works:

 - First, visit the Department of Education's income-driven repayment plan website.

 - Find the menu option that says "Recalculate my monthly payment" and log in to your account.

 - On the next page, choose "I am submitting documentation early to have my income-driven payment recalculated immediately" from the menu.

 - Answer the questions regarding marital status, employment, and number of dependents.